 A Good Guacamole is supposed to be easy to make and rich in flavor.
 Plain and simple.
 It’s a blend of a few high-quality ingredients with flavors transported by the tremendous healthy fat of avocadoes melding together beautifully and unctuously.

 Mexican cuisine is about flavor, tons of flavor.
 It is about the people and the seasonings you have in the kitchen and experimenting.

-Mexico and Central America, where I am from (Panama), are home to tomatoes, lime, avocado, and corn, so I grew up and lived for most of my life surrounded by many kinds of avocados, tomatoes, and tortillas of all colors in the palette.
+Mexico and Central America, where I am from (Panama), are home to tomatoes, lime, avocado, and corn, so I grew up and lived surrounded by many kinds of avocados, tomatoes, and tortillas of all colors in the palette.

-A Mexican household will make guac with the kind of avocados and tomatoes they have available, which will undoubtedly be high quality, and decide either to use white or red onion, garlic, or jalapeño.
+A Mexican household will make guac with the avocados and tomatoes they have available, which will undoubtedly be high quality, and decide whether to use white or red onion, garlic, or jalapeño.